 Competitor Research

 Your competitors are also in the minds of customers.
 Like you, they are also fighting for visibility.
 Take note of these brands and ask your customers how they feel about them.
-Also, there may be factors that they consider that would make them switch to your product, so you need this information too.
+Also, there may be factors that they consider that would make them switch to your product, so you need this information, too.
 Competitor research enables you to know which areas they fall short on.
-You can capitalize on these in your marketing communications that will help in branding your product's identity.
+You can capitalize on these in your marketing communications, which will help brand your product's identity.

 Differentiation

-Of course, it is imperative to be able to differentiate your product from that of your competition.
-Take for example Coca-Cola products.
+It is imperative to be able to differentiate your product from that of your competition.
+Take, for example, Coca-Cola products.
 Taking a look at any of their products instantly tells you that it's a Coca-Cola product.
 It doesn't matter what variant it is; whether it's the new Coca-Cola Starlight available for a limited time or that strange-looking Coca-Cola with Coffee in a can, you would know that it's a Coca-Cola.
-If you are creating a new cola product, then, it's important to use elements that won't confuse your product for someone else's.
+If you are creating a new cola product, then it's important to use elements that won't confuse your product for someone else's.

 Also, being able to differentiate your product within a single brand is important as well.
 When you are creating several products within a type of product, you need to make the difference between one and the other apparent.
 The sports company Nike is a good example.
 Its line of socks is easily distinguishable, with names like Nike Everyday for everyday use, Nike Elite for basketball, and Nike Spark for running.

 Product branding gives your customers an idea of what to expect with one look at the packaging.
 The name, the logo, and any other images on the packaging have quite an important role, then.
 Take a look at Starbucks' packaged coffee.
-It has an instantly recognizable logo that sets it apart from other packaged coffee.
-Also, the logo implies that the customer will get the same quality coffee Starbucks has to offer in their physical shops.
+It has an instantly recognizable logo sets it apart from other packaged coffee.
+Also, the logo implies that customers will get the same quality coffee Starbucks offers in their physical shops.